Functions Basics

 These Functions are synchronous.

-- Integrate geographic data into the overall chat application experience
+- Integrate geographic data into chat

 After Signal Functions